Criminal Background Checks

 - International Criminal Search

-Searches go back at least seven years.
-Some states allow longer periods.
+Criminal background checks go back at least seven (7) years.
+Some states allow longer search periods.
 However, even where states only go back seven years, cases can be reported that are older if the period of custody extended into the seven year window.
 In some states with a seven year limit, a matter can be still reported if the applicant is expected to earn a certain salary level.
 A crime that occurred more than seven years ago may be reportable even in a seven-year state if any custody time was served within the past seven years.
 In at least two states with seven year limits, Colorado and Texas, there is widespread industry agreement that the seven year rules are pre-empted by the federal Fair Credit Reporting Act (FCRA).

 ESR does not report arrests NOT resulting in a conviction or dismissed charges in order to assist employers in complying with federal and state discrimination laws unless the employer specifically requests such data or it is permitted by state law.
 However, in some circumstances, the FCRA limits how far back arrest records can be reported.
 There is no FCRA limitation on convictions, although many states impose a variation of a seven-year limitation or other rules.
 Those are summarized in ESR's 50 state legal guide which is available to clients.